Buying a holiday home to let is not just as easy as purchasing a property and the bookings come...

-To help you deal with negative reviews in the best possible way, here we look at some tactics for tackling complaints, so you can approach them with confidence.
+To help you deal with negative guest reviews in the best possible way, here we look at some tactics for tackling complaints, so you can approach them with confidence.

-While it can be tempting to ignore bad reviews online and bury your head in the sand, they can potentially have a huge audience and be one of the first things a customer finds when searching for your property on the Internet.
+While it can be tempting to ignore bad reviews from your guests online and bury your head in the sand, they can potentially have a huge audience and be one of the first things a customer finds when searching for your property on the Internet.
 Responding offers you the opportunity to show how much you value your current customers’ opinions and, if you get your wording right, could help potential customers trust you and book with you.

 Love it or hate it, TripAdvisor is the world’s largest travel site with 795 million reviews and 490 million monthly average unique visitors.
 And many travelers will read reviews on here to help them decide whether to book a property or not.
-So it’s important to respond to bad reviews on TripAdvisor in the right way.
+So it’s important to respond to negative reviews on TripAdvisor in the right way.
 Some useful tips include:

-• Respond to reviews promptly to show how important customer feedback is to you and so potential customers see both your response and the complaint.
+• Respond to guest reviews promptly to show how important customer feedback is to you and so potential customers see both your response and the complaint.
 But this doesn’t mean you should respond instantly with the first thing that comes to mind, as your initial reaction might be too emotional.

 • Keep your response as personal as possible using both the name of the customer who is complaining (if you know it) and signing the response off with your name rather than the name of your property.
 This will show customers that there is a real person behind your online presence.